DaryllCulas/Pure_JS_Practice/README.md

 # Pure_JS_Practice
-This repo contains exercises for DSA
+This repo contains dump codes and exercises for DSA